finos/community/meetups/README.md

 The following are details of all FINOS and FINOS Member / Partner meetups open to the FINOS and wider open source community to join.

 ## Presenting at a FINOS meetup
-Meetup organiser details are also provided for FINOS projects wanting to join, present or demo to any FINOS meetup community.
+Organiser details are also provided for FINOS projects wanting to join, present or demo to any FINOS meetup community.

 ## UK Open Source Fintech Meetups